obb199/ParalellProcessing/README.md

-Parallel processing of a large tabular dataset on C++ for comparision of OpenMP and conventional threads API.
-Read the PDF (Portuguese) to understand.
+Parallel processing of a large tabular dataset with C++ for comparision of OpenMP and conventional threads API.
+Read the PDF (Portuguese) to understand more about this project.